 Here’s the covert, in most cream and lotion that we buy from stores, once vitamin C is added, and it has a shelf life, it becomes inactive or unstable unless it is in its powder form.
 These forms of vitamin C are dormant and do not activate until assimilated by the skin.
 As a consequence, they do not break down and become unstable or inactive before you use it.

-So our job is to apply vitamin C onto our skin in its powder form as soon as we can so you need to come up with a solution by doing your own DIY anti-aging vitamin C serum.
+So our job is to apply vitamin C to our skin in its powder form as soon as we can so you need to come up with a solution by doing your own DIY anti-aging vitamin C serum.

 - 1 tbsp distilled water